ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   comparison.
 Consequently, most default options and the construction of Ceedling itself is skewed towards supporting testing, though Ceedling can, of course, build your binary release artifact as well.
-Note that complex binary release artifacts (e.g. application + bootloader or multiple libraries) are beyond Ceedling's release build ability.
+Note that some complex binary release builds are beyond Ceedling's abilities.
+See the Ceedling plugin [subprojects] for extending release build abilities.

+[subprojects]: ../plugins/subprojects/README.MD

 ## Conventions of Ceedling-specific YAML